Priestch/Priestch/README.md

 -->

 I'm a self-taught programmer.
 I had been working on a web application using Python with Angular.js for almost 3 years.
 Currently, I focus on frontend especially.

+I prefer Vue to React in my personal projects, I think React still sucks after hooks were introduced.

 I'm currently trying to learn Rust using Tauri to build some Desktop apps.